Blind Ptychography: Uniqueness and Ambiguities: Introduction

 An important development in ptychography since the work of Thibault {\em et al.} \cite{DM08,probe09} is the potential of simultaneous recovery of the object and the illumination (blind ptychography).
 Blind ptychographic reconstruction is affected by many factors such as the type of illumination and the amount of overlap between adjacent illuminations.
-In practice, the adjacent illuminated areas have an overlap ratio of at least 50\%, typically 60-70\% in each direction \cite{overlap,ePIE09}.
+In practice, numerical reconstruction with the widely used algorithm, the extended Ptychographic Iterative Engine (ePIE), and its variants typically require 60-70\% overlap between adjacent illuminations \cite{overlap,ePIE09,rPIE17} (see Section \ref{sec:con} for more discussion).
 The convergence of numerical reconstruction is monitored with the residual of the ptychographic data or the difference between successive estimates \cite{ePIE09, DM08,Fie08,ML12,Waller15, Hesse}.

-Even in the noiseless case, numerical convergence does not necessarily imply recovery of the mask and the object.
+Even in the noiseless case, however, numerical convergence does not necessarily imply recovery of the mask and the object.
 To ensure that a vanishing residual (data fitting) implies a vanishing reconstruction error in the noiseless case, we need a theory of uniqueness of solution.
-To the best of our knowledge, no theory of uniqueness is currently available for blind ptychography.
+To be sure, a completely blind ptychography or phase retrieval is untenable.